 - The cv should include a) dates and names of classes related to theory, b) work experience (this does not have to be school related work), c) a list of two to three professors we could contact who would serve as references.

-- While a writing sample is optional, it is highly recommended since it gives the committee a sense of the applicant's writing style, analytic abilities, and ability to engage in primary or secondary sources.
+- A minimum ten-page writing sample with a theory focus.
+This gives the committee a sense of the applicant's writing style, analytic abilities, and ability to engage in primary or secondary sources.

 International students must have an official Test of English as a Foreign Language (TOEFL) or IELTS score report sent to the Graduate College.
 Please refer to this webpage for English Proficiency Score requirements: http://english.clas.asu.edu/gradstudies-international